-By enrolling in one of these majors, you will become a member of the GPH family, able to draw upon instructors, advisors, and courses from across NYU’s elite network of schools and departments.
-This unique structure responds to the ever-increasing demand for interdisciplinary public health practitioners both in the US and abroad.
+By enrolling in one of GPH’s 13 co-majors, students will draw upon courses from NYU’s elite network of schools and academic disciplines.
+This unique structure responds to the ever-increasing demand for interdisciplinary public health practitioners both in the U.S. and abroad.

 An interdisciplinary education with coursework across the University and around the world at NYU’s global sites